sikthehedgehog/lopolysonic/README.md

 *To-do: upload some pics here*

+## Download

+There are a few prebuilt binaries here if you don't want to build it yourself:

+* `bin-linux` for the Linux version (64-bit)
+   * Needs SDL2 installed
+* `bin-windows` for the Windows version (32-bit)
+   * `SDL2.dll` taken straight from the [SDL site](http://libsdl.org/download-2.0.php)

+Note that the Windows port is experimental, and by that I mean it'll crash as soon as you quit the program (・～・) Trying to see how to fix it (I guess that building against a patched SDL 2.0.4-9174 but using the SDL 2.0.5 DLL isn't helping matters, I need to get up to date)

 ## F.A.Q.

 ### How do you build this?

 Build all C files together and link against SDL2 and OpenGL.

+* For Linux, this means linking against `-lSDL2 -lGL`
+* For Windows, this means linking against `-lSDL2 -lopengl32`
+   * and you may need `-static-libgcc -static-libstdc++`

+You could also use the Code::Blocks projects (`losonic.cbp` for Linux, `losonic_win.cbp` for Windows), but beware that they've been set up for my environment and changing the toolchain they use can be a horrible mess.

+(note: all the above assumes MinGW-w64 for Windows)

 ### Won't Sega sue you?